Janus Metz Pedersen

-Janus Metz Pedersen (born 1974) is a Danish film director and documentary filmmaker.
+Janus Metz Pedersen (born 27 September 1974) is a Danish film and television director.
+He is known for directing the films Armadillo (2010), Borg vs McEnroe (2017), and All the Old Knives (2022), as well as episodes of the miniseries ZeroZeroZero (2020) and the series Andor (2025).

 Work

 Metz worked as a documentary researcher and moved to South Africa.
 There he worked on the television drama Soul City before making his debut documentary short Township Boys in 2006.
 His feature documentaries include Love on Delivery and Ticket to Paradise.
 These two films are a two-part series depicting women in a situation of mail-ordered brides from Vietnam and Thailand to Denmark.